gumloop/guMCP/src/servers/supabase/README.md

 - `get_project` – Get details of a specific project
 - `create_project` – Create a new Supabase project

+#### 📊 Data Management

+- `read_table_data` – Read data from a table in a Supabase project
+- `create_table_data` – Create new rows in a table in a Supabase project
+- `update_table_data` – Update rows in a table in a Supabase project
+- `delete_table_data` – Delete rows from a table in a Supabase project

+> ⚠️ **Important**: Tables must be created manually through the Supabase Dashboard.
+The data management tools only allow you to interact with existing tables.
+To create a table:
+> 1. Navigate to the **Table Editor** section in your Supabase project
+> 2. Click **New Table** and define your table schema
+> 3. Set up appropriate columns with data types and constraints
+> 4. Configure Row Level Security (RLS) policies as needed

 #### 🗄️ Storage Management

 - `create_storage_bucket` – Create a new storage bucket